Conte-Ecology/basinCharacteristics/percentSandy/README.md

    - Sets up the folder structure in the specified directory
    - Creates an empty raster of the entire specified range
    - Merges the necessary data tables in order to connect spatial data to necessary soil classification
-   - Loops through the state polygons, creating state rasters of the surficial coarseness category
+   - Loops through the state polygons, creating state rasters of the sandy category
    - Mosaicks all of the state raster and the full range empty raster

 ## Output Rasters

-Raster name: surfCoarse <br>
+Raster name: percent_sandy <br>

-Description: This layer represents the soil parent material that is described as "surficially coarse".
-This classification is defined as a soil whose parent material texture is made up of sand, gravel, or a combination of the two.
-(In SSURGO's "Component Parent Material" table ("copm") the column "Textureal Modifier" ("pmmodifier") = "Sandy", "Sandy and gravelly", or "Gravelly").
+Description: This layer represents the soil parent material that is described as "Sandy".
+This classification is defined as a soil whose parent material texture is sandy.
+(In SSURGO's "Component Parent Material" table ("copm") the column "Textural Modifier" ("pmmodifier") = "Sandy").
 A value of 1 indicates the cell is classified as surficial coarseness and 0 indicates not.
 The raster is meant to be run through the `zonalStatistics` process in the parent `basinCharacteristics` folder.

 ## Notes